MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/Security-Filter-Modes.md

 manager: edupont
 ---
 # Security Filter Modes
-Query objects and Record objects, including both explicit record variables and implicit records on pages, reports, or XMLports, have a property named **SecurityFiltering**, which describes how security filters are applied.
+Query objects and Record objects, including both explicit record variables and implicit records on pages, reports, or XMLports, have a property named [SecurityFiltering](../developer/properties/devenv-securityfiltering-property.md), which describes how security filters are applied.
 The possible values of the **SecurityFiltering** property are:

 -   **Filtered**
 -   **Validated**